Macau Michelin Restaurant Guide (Unrated)

 Mostly due to a lack of positive feedback from highly trusted sources, I’ve yet to visit any of the following restaurants.

 Three years after opening, Wynn Palace finally has a restaurant with Michelin stars, thanks to Sichuan Moon, which received 2 in the 2020 Guide.
-For the super elite only, the restaurant has but one dining option, a 15 course Degustation Menu which costs $1,888, excluding tax and service charges.
+For the super elite only, the restaurant has but two dining options, both of which are 12 courses, priced at $2888 and $3288 respectively.
+If you’d like to pair one of them with wine, it costs an additional $1380.

 Executive Chef Andre Chiang utilizes fine French cooking techniques and applies them to traditional Sichuan cuisine, in the process totally reinventing classic dishes like Ma Po Tofu, Dan Dan Noodles and Duck Foie Gras.
 Given that Chef Chiang is a rising star in the industry, and is on hand everyday overseeing the whole operation, I must admit that Sichuan Moon sounds very intriguing indeed.

-Perhaps I’ll give it a try sometime in 2021, so long as Macau opens and I can talk myself into accepting the price.
-Believe me, if they offered any kind of cheaper option at all, I’d have been there two years ago!
+Perhaps I’ll give it a try sometime in 2023, as a way to celebrate finally landing full-time employment in Macau, should that actually happen.
+Believe me, if they offered any kind of cheaper option at all, I’d have been there 5 years ago!

 This Japanese restaurant at Wynn Macau used to be called Okada, named after one of Steve Wynn’s ex-business partners.
 After they had a falling out which ended in court, the name got changed to Mizumi.
 In the 12 years I’ve been covering Macau, no one I know has ever mentioned them as a top notch dining option.
 In fact, I’ve never heard anybody talk about them at all.